 Tinea corporis is the ringworm of the body that can cause characteristic pink patches with a red border, itchiness and sometimes flaky skin.

-Onychia is a type of ringworm that affects the nails and it usually causes alteration in the coloring, shape, and thickness of the nails.
+Onychia is a type of ringworm that affects the nails and it usually causes changes to the coloring, shape, and thickness of the nails.

 How is ringworm diagnosed

-Ringworm diagnosis is based on laboratory tests, as well as the characteristics of the lesions caused by the fungal infection.
-However, visual assessment of the lesions is not sufficient on its own to confirm the diagnosis, since many signs and symptoms can be confused with other skin diseases.
-Therefore it is recommended to collect some samples of the affected area (skin, hair, and nails) to be analyzed microscopically.
+Ringworm diagnosis is confirmed via both assessment of the affected area by the doctor and laboratory tests.
+Visual assessment of the affected skin is not sufficient on its own to confirm ta diagnosis, since many signs and symptoms can be confused with other skin diseases.
+Therefore, doctors will typically collect samples of any suspicious areas (skin, hair, and nails) to be analyzed microscopically.

 The classic diagnosis of dermatophytosis happens with two tests: the first is a direct test, in which the samples are observed in a microscope as soon as they arrive at the laboratory.
 The second is a culture test, in which the collected sample is placed in a suitable environment so that fungi can grow, confirming the diagnosis.